 We’ve all been there.
 Sitting awkwardly at the coffee shop or local bar on a first date and trying to get to know the person.
 The basic questions start—Where are you from, what college did you go to, what part of the city do you live in?
 Assuming all goes well, a relationship will start to form and more in-depth questions will start to make their way into conversations over time.
 It goes without saying that many factors can affect a relationship, but meaningful communication is a key component of a successful one.
-There needs to be discussions that go beyond the surface and instead get to the root of who you are as a person and show your personality—your likes, dislikes, interests and what drives you.
+There need to be discussions that go beyond the surface and instead get to the root of who you are as a person and show your personality—your likes, dislikes, interests and what drives you.

 While the connection may not be obvious, email marketing is similar to dating and is the basis of a relationship between a retailer and its customer.
-Much like the transition from a first date into a solid relationship, a retailer needs to invest time and learn more about its customer than just their basic demographic information and past purchasing habits.
+Much like the transition from a first date into a solid relationship, a retailer needs to invest time and learn more about its customers than just their basic demographic information and past purchasing habits.
 A retailer that takes this approach is basically doing the same thing as taking someone on a first date each time they go out.
 How can a retailer evolve its relationship with a customer if it keeps asking the same surface-level questions every time it interacts with a shopper?
 A retailer will learn nothing new and can only offer the same, products or sections of its catalog each time if it simply focuses on those first-date questions.

 By being aware of (and avoiding) these three dating faux pas, we can begin to turn those first interactions into meaningful, long-term relationships with your customers.